 I perpetually struggle for time.
 I missed my writespiration by a day last week, and I am writing this post far too late on Sunday night.
 Time is a constant problem for me and most working authors I know.
 Which is why I’m going to tell you about sprint writing.

-I am struggling for time again.
-I missed my writespiration by a day last week, and I am writing this post far too late on Sunday night.
-Time is a constant problem for me.
-How do I balance, full time employment, with being a mum, wife, keeping a house, trying to stay fit and healthy so I don’t have a heart attack, write novels, and keep a blog?
-Basically I can’t, much as I like to think it, I am not actually super woman.
+How do I balance, full-time employment, with being a mum, wife, keeping a house, trying to stay fit and healthy so I don’t have a heart attack, write novels, and keep a blog?
+Basically, I can’t.

-I’ve written before about being more efficient as a writer, 10 Life Hacks For The Efficient Writer.
-But with the onset of some sleepless nights with our toddler I am waning more than somewhat.
-Posts are late or, non existent and so is my motivation.
+Blogs are late or, non-existent and so is my motivation.
 So my writing BFF Ali and I have been trying something new together.
 Sprint writing.

 - Choose a time you want to sprint for.
 Note – for best results choose a time UNDER 20 minutes.
 This is for various reasons.
 I’ve tried half hour and hour long sprints, but I’ve found I slow down part way through, I start to edit and my mind wonders.
 The shorter the time, the harder and faster I can sustain the burn for!
 I usually choose 10-15 minutes.

-- Repeat – for best results, repeat 15 minutes sprints 4 times. (sounds like a recipe now!)
+- Repeat – for best results, repeat 15 minutes sprints 4 times.
+(Yes, yes I am brewing a novel-shaped recipe!)

-I am competitive, I like to beat myself, constantly.
-So each sprint I write faster and faster.
-I set target word counts that are just a few words out of reach, and then type at the speed of light to break them.
+I’m competitive.
+I like to beat myself, constantly.
+So each sprint I want to write faster.
+I set target word counts that are just a few words out of reach, and then type at the speed of Captain Pickard’s warp 7.